Lorena Gómez

-Lorena Gómez Pérez (born 12 April 1986 in Lleida), known artistically as Lorena Gómez, is a Spanish singer and actress.
+Lorena Gómez Pérez (born 12 April 1986 in Lleida), known artistically as Lorena Gómez, is a Spanish singer.

 She was the winner of TV's Spanish language's talent-search program fifth series of Operación Triunfo.
 In 2007, her debut album, Lorena was released under the Sony BMG label.

 Biography

 Early years

 She was born on 12 April 1986 in Lleida, Spain.
 She is the youngest daughter of Paco (police) and Mari (homemaker).
 She has two older sisters, Sonia and Gemma.

 At age 8 performed in a stage for the first time and she never went down of it.
 For 14 years she was at the Casa de Andalucía of Lleida singing and dancing flamenco, sang in various benefit acts (always as a solo singer) and was component of a gospel choir where she studied vocal training.

 In television, Operación Triunfo wasn't her first appearance, she was at age 10 in Menudas Estrellas and Menudo Show, at age 12 in Sabor a ti and at age 16 in Cerca de ti.

-She also taken part in different singing competitions: in 2001 was finalist of the Benidorm International Song Festival, in 2003 won Operación Tremp and in 2004 was second in the Concurso Nacional de Coplas.
+She also taken part in different singing competitions: in 2001 was finalist of the Benidorm Song Festival, in 2003 won Operación Tremp and in 2004 was second in the Concurso Nacional de Coplas.